 Western rosellas (Platycercus icterotis) are the only rosella parrots in southwestern Australia.

-The head and the underside of the parrot’s plumage are red, while the back is mottled black.
+The head and underside of the parrot’s plumage are red, while the back is mottled black.
 Western rosellas also have bright yellow cheeks, distinguishing them from other rosellas.

 Females are slightly duller-colored than males, with most red feathers around the head and neck, and their underparts are green.

-How Long Do Red Parrots Live?
+How Long Red Parrots Live

 How long a red parrot will live depends on the species.
 Smaller parrots usually live shorter lives, while larger parrots can live as long as the average human.